InsightDataScience/Parsing-Workshop/chapter4/README.md

 for packet in cap:          # Loops through every packet captured print(packet.sniff_time)  # Prints out the timestamp of the packet
 ```

+To learn more about pyshark, read [here](https://kiminewt.github.io/pyshark/) for more details.

 ### Exercises